 Wild camping on the ocean is a great experience and lets you reconnect with nature while leaving behind overcrowded noisy campgrounds.
 Thankfully, you don’t need to be an experienced backpacker to enjoy a night on Second Beach.
 You just need a sense of adventure!
 You’ll enjoy beautiful views and solitude on your night at the beach.

 Second Beach is located on the western coast of the Olympic Peninsula, about 20 minutes from Forks, Washington.
 Second Beach is the second of three beaches near the town of La Push and is a wonderful place to camp for the night.

-There are signs for the beach along the highway and the main parking lot marks the trailhead.
+There are signs for the beach along the highway and the trailhead is at the main parking lot.
 Second Beach is a popular day-use area and the parking lot, which can hold about ten cars, fills quickly in the summer.
 Thankfully, there’s overflow parking nearby on a large, empty field.
 Parking is free, but you need a permit to camp on the beach.
 Since you’ll be leaving your car unattended, be sure there are no visible valuables that thieves may want.

 Prepping for Camping on Second Beach